Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ### Balancing Loops

-- The first type of feedback loops is the balancing loop.
+- The first type of feedback loop is the balancing loop (also known as a negative feedback loop).
 - *Balancing loop*: equilibrating or goal-seeking structures in systems that are both sources of stability and sources of resistance to change.
 - E.g. The temperature of a coffee cup, whether hot or cold, will seek to balance itself with the temperature of the room.
 ![Figure 10](figure10.png)